 Barlow, Stafford and Milligan all had three scores for Vermont.

 Ryan Vanderford made 15 saves for Hartford, including seven in the first quarter.
 Jon Kaplan made nine saves for UVM.

-Protest, Huggins, Milligan, Stafford and Milligan were joined o on the All-Championship team by Feiner, Vermont’s Ian MacKay, Albany’s Connor Fields and Troy Reh and Stony Brook’s Tyler Anderson and Ryland Reese.
+Protest, Huggins, Milligan and Stafford were joined on the All-Championship team by Feiner, Vermont’s Ian MacKay, Albany’s Connor Fields and Troy Reh and Stony Brook’s Tyler Anderson and Ryland Rees.